 They typically come in 2 to 3-inch thicknesses (though sometimes 1 and 4-inches are sold) depending on your size—typically someone who is over 190 lbs would require a 3-inch topper pad; anyone below that weight should go with a 2-inch topper pad.

 What About a Sagging Mattress?

-Sometimes, if you have a sagging mattress, the problem can be the mattress foundation.
+If you have a sagging mattress, sometimes the problem can be the mattress foundation.
 By placing a board (1/4" to 1/2" thick pressboard or plywood) over your existing mattress foundation, this can make your mattress perform better and reduce the sagging issue.